 - (a) Bi-weekly covered payroll for all active members.

-- (b) Employer contribution rate.
+- Employer contribution rate. (b)

 - (c) Gross contribution dollars: (a) x (b).

-The projected employer dollar contribution based on the payroll information provided for the valuation, adjusted to reflect assumed payroll increases between the valuation date and the fiscal year for which the contributions are being determined, is \$7,208,026.
+The projected employer dollar contribution based on the payroll information provided for the valuation, adjusted to reflect assumed payroll increases between the valuation date and the fiscal year for which the contributions are being determined, is \$8,479,000.
 Therefore, we suggest a minimum contribution of this amount.
-Please see comment on page A-10.
+Please see the comment on page A-10 for additional discussion of amortization of unfunded liabilities.